opendaylight/transportpce/docs/transportpce/developer-guide.rst

 Then, it sends a TopologyUpdateNotification to the *Service Handler* to indicate that a change has been detected in the network that may affect some of the already existing services.

+When a node is mounted, the device's internal connection map (the set of circuit-pack-to-circuit-pack connections reported by the device, e.g. between a WSS and its associated SRG ports) is now read and saved to the datastore alongside the port mapping.
+The Topology Management module uses this stored connection map when creating ROADM-to-ROADM links: a link between two termination points is only created if the connection map confirms that the corresponding circuit packs are actually connected on the device.
+This avoids creating links that do not correspond to any real internal connection.
+For devices or datastore entries where no connection map has been saved, the module falls back to the previous behaviour of assuming all internal connections exist, preserving backwards compatibility.

 Renderer
 ^^^^^^^^